 Stefani wasn't afraid to push the envelope when it came to hair.
 But here, we see her adopting a trend that took hold of just about every '90s girl: the infamous butterfly clip.
 It was such a thing.

-Another instance where gold butterflies feel slightly more now than '90s.
+Gold butterflies feel slightly more now than '90s.

 12. Shortest Possible Platinum Pixie